adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

 ### AWS Billing and Cost Management
 This is done using the AWS BILLING DASHBOARD that has the following tools-
 #### 1. AWS Budgets:
 A service to pay bills, forecast expenditure, moditor usage and budget and recommend optimisation for costs of the services being used.
 Helps in viewing the data on monthly/daily level of granuality.
-It helps in with AWS Budgets reports to create usage and expenditure reports that can be categorised on multiple levels of granuality for the user convenience.
+It helps in with AWS Budgets reports to create usage and expenditure reports that can be categorised on multiple levels of granuality for the user convenience and also recieve alerts related to the budgeted amount and also helps in controlling the expense.
 #### 2. AWS Cost and Usage Reports:
 A service that helps in identifying the various techniques to optimise costs for various services being utilise by the account by analysing the usage trends.
 Generates the detailed spreadsheets that can be used by Athena and Quicksight for DB conversion and graphic visualisation.
 #### 3. AWS Cost Explorer:
-A part of the AWS Cost and Billing Management Console, it represents the costs of various AWS services for the last 3 months in visual format for report and analytics purpose.
+A part of the AWS Cost and Billing Management Console, it represents the costs of various AWS services for the last 12 months in visual format for report and analytics purpose.
+Helps in cost optimisation and building tracking reports.
 #### 4. AWS Bills Page:
 List of all services that have been used by the linked account in the last 1 month.
 #### 5. Spend Summary